Abhi2114/cloth-simulation/README.md

 #### Steps to run can be found in the pbalite_organization.pdf file

-The video of the animation can be seen by clicking on these links: https://drive.google.com/file/d/1VfB16krKpgqND5K_7IzeRzvKem-CYAJa/view?usp=sharing
+A torus bouncing around inside a box. video can be seen by clicking on these links: https://drive.google.com/file/d/1VfB16krKpgqND5K_7IzeRzvKem-CYAJa/view?usp=sharing

 https://drive.google.com/file/d/1EGkYeAYG4WoVFpKGs_w7o9pBovcukVoa/view?usp=sharing